RaymarMonte/Spotify-Clone/README.md

 # Beat Remedy
+A Spotify clone app that will soothe all your distress away with smooth tunes.

 Planning to use the following stack:
 - Node.js - Frontend/Backend connection (Middle tier)
 - React - Frontend UI Library